Bonar Law: Colonial Secretary

-During Law's time as Colonial Secretary, the three main issues were the question of manpower for the British Army, the crisis in Ireland and the Dardanelles Campaign.
-Dardanelles took priority, as seen by Asquith's restructuring of his War Council into a Dardanelles Committee.
+During Law's time as Colonial Secretary, the three main issues were the question of manpower for the British Army, the crisis in Ireland and the Gallipoli campaign.
+Gallipoli took priority, as seen by Asquith's restructuring of his War Council into a Dardanelles Committee.
 Members included Kitchener, Law, Churchill, Lloyd George and Lansdowne, with the make-up divided between political parties to defuse tension and provide criticism of policy.
 The main discussion was on the possibility of reinforcing the forces already landed, something Law disagreed with.
 With Asquith and the Army in support, however, he felt that he was ill-equipped to combat the proposal.
 Five more divisions were landed, but faced heavy casualties for little gain.
 As a result, Law led a strong resistance to the idea at the next Committee meeting on 18 August.
 The idea only avoided being scrapped thanks to the French promise to send forces in early September, and the arguing became an immense strain on the government.

 Law entered the coalition government as Colonial Secretary in May 1915, his first Cabinet post, and, following the resignation of Prime Minister and Liberal Party Leader Asquith in December 1916, was invited by King George V to form a government, but he deferred to Lloyd George, Secretary of State for War and former Minister of Munitions, who he believed was better placed to lead a coalition ministry.
 He served in Lloyd George's War Cabinet, first as Chancellor of the Exchequer and Leader of the House of Commons.

 While chancellor, he raised the stamp duty on cheques from one penny to twopence in 1918.
 His promotion reflected the great mutual trust between the two leaders and made for a well co-ordinated political partnership; their coalition was re-elected by a landslide following the Armistice.
 Law's two eldest sons were both killed whilst fighting in the war.
 In the 1918 general election, Law returned to Glasgow and was elected as member for Glasgow Central.